-The Surfer’s Path Marathon Theme
+The Surfer’s Path Theme

 Many consider Santa Cruz to be the mainland’s birthplace of surfing.
 It’s arguably the true Surf City.
 In the authoritative The Encyclopedia of Surfing, Matt Warshaw describes how surfing first came to the American mainland at Santa Cruz.
-Back in 1885, three Hawaiian princes attending school in California fashioned homemade boards from redwood planks and rode the break at the San Lorenzo River mouth.
+Back in 1885, three Hawaiian princes, attending school in California, fashioned homemade boards from redwood planks and rode the break at the San Lorenzo River mouth.
 Locals continued to surf for decades until 1938 when the great Hawaiian legend Duke Kahanamoku visited Santa Cruz and the city’s modern surf era was born.

 Today, the Santa Cruz County coast is dotted with legendary surf breaks, including Steamer’s Lane, Pleasure Point and Capitola.
-In appraising the quality of Santa Cruz surf, Surfing magazine stated, “No where else in the world will you find so many different kinds of waves packed into such a short coastline”.
-In addition to the breaks, runners will pass points of interest such as the residence of Jack O’Neil, pioneer of the modern wetsuit as well as the Santa Cruz Surf Museum, the world’s first surf museum.
+In appraising the quality of Santa Cruz surf, Surfing magazine stated, “Nowhere else in the world will you find so many different kinds of waves packed into such a short coastline”.
+In addition to the breaks, runners will pass points of interest such as the residence of Jack O’Neill, pioneer of the modern wetsuit as well as the Santa Cruz Surf Museum, the world’s first surf museum.